Sweet Potato Black Bean Taquitos

 Using food processor or immersion blender, blend together the sweet potato, bean & vegetable mixture until sticky but not completely uniform in texture.
 You still want to be able to see some recognizable chunks of vegetables and beans here.

 Lower the oven temp to 375 F and return oven to normal bake setting.
-Steam the tortillas by wrapping them in a damp paper towel and heating them for a minute or so in microwave.
+If the tortillas seem as though they may tear upon rolling, steam them first by wrapping them in a damp paper towel and heating for a minute or so in microwave.
 Then take a sizable scoop of bean & vegetable mixture, spread it on the center of a warm tortilla and roll it up to be set seam-side down on a baking tray.
 Keep going until you run out of tortillas or filling.

 Place the taquitos in the oven for 20-22 minutes, or until the tortillas are slightly golden and crispy to the touch.